mrhheffernan/js-sims-bayes/Usage_new.md

 ## Configurations

 First see the parameters located in `src/configurations.py`.
-These set the number of design points, principal components, etc...
+These set the number of design points, principal components, and other 'global' settings.

 ## Generating Design

  To generate the design points: `./src/design.py design_pts`

 This will create a directory called `design_pts`.

 To make a plot checking the design prior for all observables: